-- Discussed and recommended to the Board for approval the quarterly trading statements and half- and full-year Financial Statements and the combined 2022 Annual Report and Accounts and Form 20-F. - Reviewed the Group's policy on the use of non-IFRS measures and adjusting items including disclosure and presentation. - Examined and recommended to the Board the submission of Form F1 to the SEC and the proposed external disclosures as required under the Registration Rights Agreement. - Reviewed the condensed consolidated interim Financial Statements under IAS 34 and recommended them to the Board. - Reviewed and challenged the going concern assumptions for 2022 and the principles underpinning the longer-term Viability Statement. - Reviewed and challenged the treatment of key accounting matters and judgements including the estimation of the recoverable amount of indefinite life brands, and accounting and disclosures related to litigation disputes and uncertain tax positions. - Considered tax and treasury matters, including provisioning for uncertain tax positions and compliance with statutory reporting obligations. - Assessed whether the Annual Report, as a whole, was considered fair, balanced and understandable.
+- Discussed and recommended to the Board for approval the quarterly trading statements and half- and full-year Financial Statements and the combined 2022 Annual Report and Accounts and Form 20-F. - Reviewed the Group's policy on the use of non-IFRS measures and adjusting items including disclosure and presentation. - Registration Rights Agreement. - Reviewed the condensed consolidated interim Financial Statements under IAS 34 and recommended them to the Board. - Reviewed and challenged the going concern assumptions for 2022 and the principles underpinning the longer-term Viability Statement. - Reviewed and challenged the treatment of key accounting matters and judgements including the estimation of the recoverable amount - of indefinite life brands, and accounting and disclosures related to litigation disputes and uncertain tax positions. - Considered tax and treasury matters, including provisioning for uncertain tax positions and compliance with statutory reporting obligations. - Assessed whether the Annual Report, as a whole, was considered fair, balanced and understandable.